SimonFJ20/website/articles/philosophy/power_process_and_alienation.md

 Just to call out the author here. "(probably based in biology)" is an intellectual cop-out.
 Either a tendency is inate, inherent and natural under any circumstances, or it's not.
 If it is not, it is by exclusion, a product of environment.
 This is especially important to consider, when you're for example, proposing a change to the circumstances.
 If the analysis of the material conditions of the first system, uses assertions true only in that first system, it cannot then provide any meaningful conclusion for the material conditions of another system.
 The assertion is therefore deliberately parenthesised to provide plausable deniability, while still legitimizing the argument.
 Let's assume the author asserts that 'The Power Process' is inherent to human behavior under any circumstances.

-He then relates the process with another assertion without basis again both legitimzing and with plausible deniabiliy.
+He then relates the process with another assertion without basis again both legitimizing and with plausible deniabiliy.

 > **33\.** ...
 This is closely related to the need for power (which is widely recognized) but is not quite the same thing. ...